 Profiled by Matador last year, this program looks to improve sanitary conditions for coastal communities in Papua New Guinea.
 They provide support for locals to find their own solutions and to implement them using local labor and resources.

-EDUCATION AND EMPOWERMENT
+Non Profits Making a Difference in EDUCATION AND EMPOWERMENT

 The BOMA Project